Last Updated: June 2026

 Common Questions About Legal E-Bikes

-No, not for new purchases.
-Existing NSW owners who bought before March 2026 have a grace period until 1 March 2029.
-In every other state, 500 W has always been illegal.
-For any new purchase, 250 W EN 15194 certified is the only legal option.
+Only in NSW, and only until 1 March 2029, regardless of when it was bought.
+In every other state, 500 W has always been illegal for road use.
+For any new purchase, 250 W EN 15194 certified is the only nationally legal, future-proof option.

 No. Peak power above 250 W is legal as long as the motor’s continuous rated power (the motor stamp) is 250 W or below.
 A 250 W motor that delivers peak bursts can still be fully compliant.